-Prerequisites: (COMPASS Reading = 70 or ACS 070 concurrent enrollment allowed) and (COMPASS Writing = 72 or ENG 091 concurrent enrollment allowed) Corequisites: None
+Level I Prerequisites: (COMPReading=70 or ACS 070 concur. enrollment allowed) & (COMPWriting=81 or ENG 091 concur. enrollment allowed)

 30 lecture, 60 lab, 0 clinical, 0 other, 90 total contact hours Fulfills Core Elements: 5 18 19

 This is a beginning course in fluid power that deals with the basic principles of hydraulics and pneumatics.
 Directional valves, pressure controls, flow controls, actuators, and basic pump theory are studied.
 ANSI and ISO symbols are used to design simple circuits.
 Disassembly of components and assembly of circuits make up the lab experiences.